hashicorp/terraform/docs/resource-instance-change-lifecycle.md

 * Return an error explaining why importing isn't possible.

-    This is a last resort because of course it will then leave the user unable to bring the existing object under Terraform's management.
-However, if a particular object's design doesn't suit importing then it can be a better user experience to be clear and honest that the user must replace the object as part of adopting Terraform, rather than to perform an import that will leave the object in a situation where Terraform cannot meaningfully manage it.
+    This is a last resort because of course it will then leave the user unable to bring the existing object under mnptu's management.
+However, if a particular object's design doesn't suit importing then it can be a better user experience to be clear and honest that the user must replace the object as part of adopting mnptu, rather than to perform an import that will leave the object in a situation where mnptu cannot meaningfully manage it.